imgd-4099-2023/imgd-4099-2023/README.md

   - Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Fractal Brownian Motion](https://thebookofshaders.com/13/).
 Due 9/13 (2 hours).
   - Complete the [WebGPU Intro / Video Processing Assignment](A2.video_processing.md). due on 9/13 (8 hours).

-### Week 3 9/13: Video Synthesis and Texture usage
-- Video synthesis / feedback history
-- Using and accessing textures (canvas, video, images etc.)
-- Framebuffers, render to texture, and video feedback
-    - Complete the video feedback mini-assignment found in the notes for the day.
-Due 9/20.

-### Week 4 9/20: Automata and Morphogenesis
+### Week 3 9/13: Automata and Morphogenesis
-- Automata
+- Cellular Automata
-- Complete the Reaction Diffusion assignment, due on 9/27 (8 hours).
+- Complete the [Reaction Diffusion assignment](./A3.reaction_diffusion.md), due on 9/20.
-- Begin thinking about final project idea (4 hours)
--

 ### Week 5 9/27: Agent-based Simulations
 - Langton's Ants
 - Physarum